What is a diabetes-related coma?

 - Taking too much insulin.

-What are the risk factors for diabetic coma?
+What are the risk factors for diabetes-related coma?

-While anyone who has diabetes is at risk for a diabetic coma, the causes depend on the type of diabetes:
+While anyone who has diabetes is at risk for a diabetes-related coma, the causes depend on the type of diabetes:

-- People with Type 1 diabetes have a greater chance of going into a diabetic coma as a result of diabetic ketoacidosis or hypoglycemia.
+- People with Type 1 diabetes have a greater chance of going into a diabetes-related coma as a result of diabetes-related ketoacidosis or hypoglycemia.
 This is because people with Type 1 diabetes always need insulin and have a wider range in their blood glucose levels than people with Type 2 diabetes.

-- People with Type 2 diabetes have a greater chance of going into a diabetic coma from diabetic hyperosmolar syndrome than from diabetic ketoacidosis or hypoglycemia.
+- People with Type 2 diabetes have a greater chance of going into a diabetes-related coma from diabetes-related hyperosmolar syndrome than from diabetes-related ketoacidosis or hypoglycemia.

-Other risks that can lead to diabetic coma in anyone who has diabetes include:
+Other risks that can lead to coma in anyone who has diabetes include:

 - Insulin delivery problems.